puf/puf.io/notes/posts/Firestore document count estimator.md

 [^2]: To learn more about this approach, see <a href="https://jfhr.me/estimate-firestore-collection-count/">Estimate Firestore collection count from a small sample of documents</a> where I also got most of the code that this page uses.
 Thanks jfhr! 🙏

 [^3]: For a collection with 22,833 the estimate based on the first 100 IDs was 19,155 documents (so off by 17%).
 With 200 IDs the estimate became 20,326 document (so off by 11%).
-Both are well within a reasonable range for my needs, but YMMV of course
+Both are a bit further off than I recalled, but well within range for my needs - YMMV of course

+[^4]: On Datastore (and Firestore and Datastore more) this sort of [keys-only query](https://cloud.google.com/datastore/pricing#small_operations) can be performed for the cost of one entity read, but Firestore in native mode unfortunately doesn't have such an option (yet).

 <script>
 const D0 = '0'.charCodeAt(0);